tugrul512bit/FastCollisionDetectionLib/README.md

 - 1000x speedup against naive brute-force algorithm for 40k particles.
 - Produced collision list does not contain duplicate pairs of collisions
 - Particle data is not touched, work done only on pointers internally
+- Currently it is not adaptive, but will be done (as simple as recreating another grid for overflowing partciles in a cell of the grid (and recursively same))

 ```C++
 #include"FastCollisionDetectionLib.h"